Skip to content

 JS Example

-Add the following to your package.json to include the EULA.txt and reference it as the license:
+Add the following to your package.json to include the OSMFEULA.txt and reference it as the license:

 {